Gilt-edged Tanager

 Key Features

-- Bright golden-yellow face and 'gilt' edges on the neck
+- Striking golden-yellow head and neck

 When You’ll See Them